 What is eFulfillment?

 eFulfillment, short for e-commerce fulfillment, is a process that describes all the steps involved in fulfilling customer orders on e-commerce websites.
 It involves everything from the point of sales inquiry to the checkout process.
-Also, it includes an order management system, pick-up, and eventual delivery of the product to the customer.
+The eFulfillment process also includes the order management system, pick-up, and eventual delivery of the product to the customer.

 There are two types of eFulfillment solutions–in-house fulfillment and third-party fulfillment.
 In-house fulfillment involves executing the fulfillment process internally.
-It’s very tasking since it requires you to invest in software, warehouse space, and an in-house team of workers.
+This form of eFulfillment solution can be very tasking for companies since it requires you to invest in software, warehouse space, and an in-house team of workers.
 On the other hand, third-party fulfillment allows you to leave the completion of the fulfillment process to someone else.
-Outsourcing fulfillment simplifies the entire process and gives you more time to focus on promoting and growing your brand.
+Outsourcing the efulfillment process simplifies the entire process and gives you more time to focus on promoting and growing your brand.

 What is involved in the eFulfillment process?

 The eFulfillment process has numerous stages that begin way before the customer places an order on the e-commerce platform.
-These stages include:
+The stages of the eFulfillment process include:

 - Processing orders: When a customer places an order, the business sends the order details to an order management system.
 The management system begins processing the order by confirming the items are in stock.
 Then create a packing slip that includes the product details, which the picking team uses to select the required products.

 - Picking: Once a customer order has been processed, a picking team or automated warehouse robots use the packing slip to select the specific items.
 The packing slip contains specific details, including product SKUs, quantities, colors, sizes, and warehouse locations.

 - Packaging: Packaging involves protectively covering the products in preparation for shipping.
 This process also involves weighing the items and including the receiver’s address or other delivery details on the package.